An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for population

 \subsubsection{A Nielsen's theorem for thermal stochastic processes}

 We have seen that majorisaton is equivalent to the existence of stochastic processes having the uniform distribution as a fixed point of the dynamics (see Theorem~\ref{thm:majorisationbistochastic}).
-As discussed, these results can be understood, from a thermodynamic perspective, as being valid when the temperature $T$ of the environment is $T = +\infty$ or the limit in which the Hamiltonian $H_S$ is trivial.
+As discussed, these results can be understood, from a thermodynamic perspective, as being valid when the temperature $T$ of the environment is $T = +\infty$ or the Hamiltonian $H_S$ is trivial.
 Luckily, these technical results can be extended to any finite temperature and non-trivial Hamiltonian.
-Conceptually this will lead to a generalised notion of free energy, in the same way in which the previous considerations lead us to a generalised notion of entropy.
+Conceptually this will lead to a generalised notion of free energy, in the same way in which the previous considerations led us to a generalised notion of entropy.